 Welcome to All About the Revolution.
-Our topics will range from historical insights to updates on plans for the next generation of the Yorktown Victory Center.
+Our topics will range from historical insights to updates on plans for the next generation of the American Revolution Museum at Yorktown.
 Our first post derives from an exercise among Jamestown-Yorktown Foundation staff to comment on these questions: “What is the legacy of the American Revolution?
 What did it ultimately achieve?
 Why is it relevant today?”
 We encourage your thoughts and reactions to each post.

 What is the meaning of the Revolution?